 You may not be aware of this, but I have setup my photography gallery here on lukezeme.com so that you can improve your own photographic skills.
-If you simply click on the Gallery Tab, I can show you how using the information given on this page you will be able to drastically improve your own image making.
+If you simply click on the Photo of the Day I can show you how using the information given on this page you will be able to drastically improve your own image making.
 Some things to consider when viewing one of my images might be- is the subject frozen sharp or blurred showing movement, what time of the day is it (e.g. sunset, night, blue hour or middle of the day), the composition and angle of shot.

 Knowing how to use these settings on your camera are crucial to improving your own photography because they are essentially the building blocks to making an image.
 They aren’t intended to be used individually but rather as paired or groups of settings.
 But that said each individual setting can be built around to create a particular image feature such as a fast shutter speed for capturing action or a High ISO for night photography.

 Time: One which you will probably gloss over is the time, but this is really the most important setting that I could provide you.
 Once you know what time of the day the image was taken then this can be used to reproduce similar settings when you are out doing your own shots.
 Time should be paired with ISO and if you can start to notice patterns in my work this will be beneficial for you understanding how your camera works.

 ISO: This has to be the 2nd most important setting that I can provide for you as it is the film speed.
 Using the correct ISO for that particular time of day will free you up with other settings, its importance in image making is underestimated.
 Always start with a low ISO of around 100 and if your image doesn’t have enough light start to increase this number > 200, 400, 800… 1600 and so on until you find adequate light in your image.
 The downside to using a higher number is that you will introduce more noise into the image.
 These are those little speckles in the image and they aren’t ideal, so thats why we try to use as low as ISO as possible.